-Getting your first customer can be the largest hurtle when starting company.
+Getting your first customer can be the largest hurdle when starting company.
 Nicole and Jon know this challenge all too well and cover topics like:

-You create a great product and anticipate that people will care, however it takes much more than waiting around to get your first customer.
+You create a great product and anticipate that people will care.
+It takes much more than waiting around to get your first customer, however.
 You need to market, sell, promote, and chase after clients if you want to get your business off the ground and on its way.

 Spent years as a PPC consultant and agency analyst before focusing on making software.